This post may contain affiliate links.

 • Freezer friendly.
 These energy balls can be stored in the freezer for several months and can also be enjoyed directly out of the freezer.

 • Shredded coconut: make sure to use unsweetened shredded coconut to control the sweetness.
+If you don’t like coconut you can just substitute with more almond flour.

 • Honey: this is used to sweeten the energy balls, but also to help them stick together.
 For a vegan version, use agave nectar or rice syrup.

 • Lemon: this recipe uses both the juice and zest for a lemon for extra lemon flavour!
+I HIGHLY recommend using fresh lemon in this recipe vs. bottled or jarred lemon juice.
+It will taste MUCH better.

-How to make lemon bliss balls
+lemon bliss balls on a plate

-Pulse the mixture together until it forms a sticky dough.
-Then use your hands to roll into even balls.
-You can optionally roll each ball into a plate of shredded coconut.
+Step 4: Use your hands to roll into even balls.
+Roll each ball into a plate of shredded coconut.
 Place in the fridge for at last 2 hours to set.

 Lemon bliss balls MUST be stored in the fridge or freezer.
 If you leave them on the countertop they will become too soft and fall apart.

-Are bliss balls healthy?
+Are lemon bliss balls healthy?

 Yes.
 Bliss balls are made with healthy ingredients and can be enjoyed as a healthy snack.
 Just remember that they do contain 110 calories per ball since they are made with ingredients like almonds and coconut.

-How many bliss balls should you eat?
+How many lemon bliss balls should you eat?

 One bliss ball is equal to one serving.
 However, you can enjoy 1-3 bliss balls per day for a larger serving.